Evidence Collection for Wildlife Control Cases

 Learn how to use your camera before you need it.
 Remember, digital cameras are set on the lowest setting from the factory.
 To obtain the largest sized picture, you will likely have to manually change the settings.
 Don’t assume the camera takes the largest photos automatically.

 Stephen M. Vantassel is a Certified Wildlife Control Professional.
-He is a staff writer for Wildlife Control Technology magazine and helps the public and businesses resolve wildlife damage complaints.
+He was a staff writer for Wildlife Control Technology magazine and helps the public and businesses resolve wildlife damage complaints.